-There’s no better way for children to enjoy the outdoors, learn new things, and sharpen their skills in a sport or hobby.
+There’s no better way for children to enjoy the outdoors, learn new things, and sharpen their skills in a sport or hobby, than being outdoors at a summer camp.
 What’s important to keep in mind is that the summer camp’s primary goal should be childcare – only then can the expense be considered a deduction.
 Additionally, the age of the child usually determines whether a sports camp qualifies.

-For example, a 5 year old who attends a hockey day camp would require constant supervision and care.
-However, if your 15 year old is invited to attend a hockey day camp that is goal-oriented and uses sophisticated training methods, this expense would not qualify as a childcare expense.
-Also, if your child attends an overnight camp, you may not be able to claim the entire expense, due to the expense caps which ranges between $125 and $275 per week.
+For example, a 5-year-old who attends a hockey day camp would require constant supervision and care.
+However, if your 15-year-old is invited to attend a hockey day camp that is goal-oriented and uses sophisticated training methods, this expense would not qualify as a childcare expense.

 Many parents opt to have a family member assume childcare duties for the summer.
 Although this option may work better for your situation, money paid to certain relatives won’t deliver a tax deduction.
-CRA excludes a number of relatives as eligible childcare providers for tax purposes depending on the age of the provider and if you the parent claim certain credits.
+The CRA excludes a number of relatives as eligible childcare providers for tax purposes depending on the age of the provider and if you claimed certain credits for this provider.

 All-in-all, be sure to know in advance what the tax implications are of sending your child(ren) to camp, or other summer programs is, so that you can take full advantage of the credits available at tax time.

 All this tax stuff can seem a little confusing or hard to remember.
 But with the right information ahead of time, TurboTax Online will help you find all the ways you can maximize your refund (or lower your tax bill).